Froenn/CST136SRS04/README.md

 	};
 ```

-Calculate the distance travelled as you hop from island to island.
+Calculate the distance travelled as you hop from island to island. (std::accumulate)

 Each hop will take a [Great Circle](https://en.wikipedia.org/wiki/Great-circle_distance) and can be approximated using the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) to calculate the Kilometers between the islands.
 Assume the Earth's radius is: 6378km.